 Confidentiality notice

 Copyright © 20__ World Association of Nuclear Operators (WANO).
 All rights reserved.
 Not for sale or commercial use.
 This document is protected as an unpublished work under the copyright laws of all countries which are signatories to the Berne Convention and the Universal Copyright Convention.
-Unauthorized reproduction is a violation of applicable law.
+Unauthorised reproduction is a violation of applicable law.
 Translations are permitted.
 All copies of the report remain the exclusive property of WANO.
 This document and its contents are confidential and shall be treated in strictest confidence.
 In particular, without the permission of both the Member and the applicable WANO Regional Governing Board, this document shall not be transferred or delivered to any third party and its contents shall not be disclosed to any third party or made public, unless such information comes into the public domain otherwise than in consequence of a breach of these obligations.
 Furthermore, the circulation of this document must be restricted to those personnel within the Member organisations who have a need to be informed of the contents of the document.

-Members may allow certain third parties (i.e. business partners, insurers or consultants) to review, but not take possession of, WANO peer review reports, or other WANO material, provided a confidentiality agreement is in place.
-Similarly, in the course of WANO activities, particularly associated with the Professional and Technical Development programme, there may be occasions during which non-personnel have access to verbal or written information that is restricted.
+Members may allow certain third parties* (i.e. regulators, business partners, insurers or consultants) to review, but not take possession of, WANO peer review reports, or other WANO material, provided a confidentiality agreement is in place.
+Similarly, in the course of WANO activities, particularly associated with the Professional and Technical Development programme, there may be occasions during which non-Member personnel have access to verbal or written information that is restricted.
 For example, a speaker at a WANO-sponsored workshop may be exposed to comments or handout materials of restricted nature.
 If such an encounter is anticipated, completion of a non-Member confidentiality undertaking, Appendix 1, should be completed in advance of the activity.

 If a Member desires to release the results of a WANO peer review at one of its plants to a *third party the Member will prepare a summary of the peer review in its own words.
 No portion of the actual WANO peer review report should be released.
 This summary report will be approved in accordance with the applicable Regional Centre’s policy.
-Once approved, this summary can be released to third parties.
+Once approved, this summary can be released to third parties.Under Policy Document 8, non-WANO organisations may be recognised as conducting peer reviews equivalent to WANO.
+In such cases, the London office will establish confidentiality agreements with non-WANO organisations (for example, INPO and JANSI) to provide for the exchange of peer review reports needed to support peer reviews by non-WANO organisations.
+The Member representing the units whose WANO peer review reports are being provided to the non-WANO organisation must authorise the exchange of reports.
+Should the Member not approve such report exchanges, the peer reviews of the Member’s units will be subject to normal WANO peer reviews without consideration of peer reviews conducted by the non-WANO organisation.

 Disclaimer